alirezasaremi.com logo

 }

-5. Example 3: Webhook or Admin Update (Revalidate by Tag)
+5. Third Example: Webhook or Admin Update (Revalidate by Tag)

-With Cache Components, you can invalidate exactly what changed by using revalidateTag.
+With the help of Cache Components, we can invalidate exactly what changed by using revalidateTag.
 For example, if your CMS calls a webhook after a post is published, you can revalidate only blog-posts.

 // app/api/webhooks/cms/route.ts